pythonai170624/pages/homework/4_hw.md

 <img src="hw_4_elbow.png" style="width: 70%" />

-where is the underfit? where is the overfit? where is the ideal are
+where is the underfit? where is the overfit?

+where is the ideal area?

 use the dotted line in your answer, i.e. left to the dotted line

+---

+submit to: pythonai170624+HWAI4@gmail.com